jhu-aap-econ/merino/markdown/Ch7. MRA - Qualitative Regressors.md

 **For example, in the ANOVA table output:**

 - **gender:** The row for `gender` will give you an F-statistic and a p-value.
-This tests the null hypothesis that _gender has no effect on wage, once education, experience, and occupation are controlled for_.
+This tests the null hypothesis that _gender has no effect on log wage, once education, experience, region, and union membership are controlled for_.
 A small p-value (e.g., < 0.05) would suggest that gender is a statistically significant factor in explaining wage variation, even after controlling for other variables.
-- **occupation:** Similarly, the row for `occupation` will test the joint significance of all occupation dummy variables.
-It tests the null hypothesis that _occupation has no effect on wage, once education, experience, and gender are controlled for_.
-A small p-value would indicate that occupation is a significant factor.
+- **region:** Similarly, the row for `region` will test the significance of the region indicator.
+It tests the null hypothesis that _region has no effect on log wage, once education, experience, gender, and union membership are controlled for_.
+A small p-value would indicate that region is a significant factor.
+- **union:** The row for `union` tests whether union membership significantly affects log wages after controlling for other variables.
-- **education and experience:** ANOVA table also provides F-tests for `education` and `experience`, testing their significance in the model.
+- **educ and exper:** ANOVA table also provides F-tests for `educ` and `exper`, testing their significance in the model.
 - **Residual:** This row represents the unexplained variance (residuals) in the model.

 **Key takeaway:**